kevinmadson026/Gameflix-Game-Finder-Extension/README.md

 ALERT: This extension only works with the following project: https://github.com/WizzardSK/gameflix which must be installed on your computer in order to play the vast majority of games

-I also strongly recommend downloading the wizzardsk_games_database.json file on Gdrive link above and importing it into the extension, because it already contains a list of all games and eliminates the need for the time-consuming sync process:
+I also strongly recommend downloading the wizzardsk_games_database.json file on *releases* tab or Gdrive link above and importing it into the extension, because it already contains a list of all games and eliminates the need for the time-consuming sync process:

 https://drive.google.com/file/d/1MOfpRoqhTbSAfgrBnPhiu7ro3nXH3N1t/view?usp=drive_link